Love, Marriage & Divorce

 Love, Marriage & Divorce is a collaborative studio album by American singers Toni Braxton and Babyface, released on February 4, 2014, by Motown Records.
 The album debuted at number four on the Billboard 200 and as of July 2, 2014 the album had sold 211,000 copies in the U.S. The album won Best R&B Album at the 57th Annual Grammy Awards.
+The album also poses as the eighth studio album by both artists, following Braxton's seventh studio album, Pulse (2010), and Babyface's seventh studio album, Playlist (2007).

 Background

 "I think because Babyface and I have both gone through divorces, we can relate and we can collaborate together on this topic and make it so others who have gone through this situation can relate."

 — — Braxton describing her collaboration with Babyface.

 Love, Marriage & Divorce includes eleven tracks including their Adult R&B Songs number-one single, "Hurt You", as well as the second single, "Where Did We Go Wrong".
 The album was originally due for release on November 25, 2013, but its release was delayed until the week before Valentine's Day.
 The album is Babyface's first new studio album in nearly seven years and Toni's first new album since 2010's Pulse.
 Shortly before the release of Love, Marriage & Divorce, Braxton announced that it would be her final studio album, as she wanted to retire and focus on a film career.
 Since its release, she has reversed her decision and announced a sequel to the recording due to the album's success.